jonjanego/vin_decoder/README.md

 Replace `<VIN>` with the 17-character Vehicle Identification Number you want to decode.

-It will also accept a VIN in interactive mode
+It will also accept a VIN in interactive mode by running it without arguments.

 ## Example